kubeflow/manifests/common/dex-auth/examples/README.md

 This guide helps in setting up RBAC for Kubeflow.

-The RBAC rules here assume 3 groups: kfadmin, kfds (datascientist) and kfvalidator as sample groups for operating on Kubeflow.
+The RBAC rules here assume 3 groups: admin, datascience and validator as sample groups for operating on Kubeflow.

 ## Setup Kubernetes RBAC